 The History of Floral Tattoos

-Floral designs are as old as the tattoos themselves.
-In tribal body art, flower tattoos represent a reminder of your origin.
+Floral tattoo designs are as old as the tattoos themselves.
+In tribal tattoo art, flower tattoos represent a reminder of your origin.
 If you portrayed a specific herb, it indicated the area where your tribe originates from.

 In Western culture, sailors and convicts were famous for tattooing flowerpots.
-The traditional American flower was among other popular types of flowers tattoo, and we can also see it today.
+The traditional American flower was among other popular types of flower tattoos, and we can also see it today.
 However, it’s obvious that modern body art features endless floral tattoo designs.

 Flower Tattoo Symbolism